 - Resilience – To measure resilience a steel ball is dropped from a specific height onto the foam.
-It has to rebound the ball by at least 60 percent of the drop height.
+It has to rebound the ball by at least 60% of the drop height.

-- Support Factor – This ratio represents the pounds needed to compress the foam to 65 percent of its height divided by the pounds needed to compress to 25 percent of its height.
+- Support Factor – This ratio represents the pounds needed to compress the foam to 65% of its height divided by the pounds needed to compress to 25% of its height.
 High resilience polyurethane foam needs a minimum ratio of 2.4:1.

 High Performance vs. Conventional

-Structure and flexibility represent the biggest differences you will find between conventional and high performance polyurethane foam used to manufacture support cores.
-High performance varieties provide significantly greater engineering flexibility.
+Structure and flexibility represent two of the biggest differences one will find between conventional and high-performance polyurethane foam used to manufacture support cores.
+High-performance varieties provide significantly greater engineering flexibility.
 These formulations improve surface liveliness and mattress support.
 They can also help softer foams perform better with less fatigue.